BaronKhan/voice-commands-with-wordnet/README.md

 - "launch an assault using the sword"
 - "obliterate the enemy with a pointy weapon"

+Or commands that map to healing with a potion:

+- "heal"
+- "recover"
+- "rest"
+- "heal with a potion"
+- "regenerate using an elixer"

 A naive approach would be to use a `switch` statement and add every possible variation of the command:
 ```java